 Trained as a textile designer, Nawaz graduated from National College of Arts, Lahore, and later completed her Masters in Design for Textile Futures from Central Saint Martins, University of the Arts, London.
 Her work has been exhibited nationally and internationally, in Islamabad, Karachi, Lahore, London, Frankfurt, Bremen, Rhode Island, and New York.

-Nawaz has been involved in developing curriculum and courses at the School of Art Design & Architecture, National University of Sciences & Technology, Islamabad, where she taught for six years.
+Nawaz has been involved in developing curriculum and courses at the School of Art Design & Architecture, National University of Sciences & Technology, Islamabad, where she taught for seven years.

 Currently, Nawaz is appointed as Associate Professor in the department of Textile Design at Pakistan Institute of Fashion & Design, Lahore.